 Reports and forecasts from these sources indicate continued growth in the markets we serve.
-The NAHB has forecasted calendar-year housing starts (excluding manufactured units) to increase from 1.2 million units in 2016 and 2017 to 1.3 million units in 2018, reflecting increasing consumer confidence and a healthier economy.
-Ducker indicated that window shipments in the R&R market are expected to increase as per the following forecast: 2016 - 27.6 million units, 2017 - 28.4 million units, 2018 - 29.1 million units, and 2019 - 29.7 million units.
-These 2% - 3% annual growth projections exceed actual growth in R&R window shipments during the prior year.
-Derived from reports published by Ducker, the overall growth in window shipments for the trailing twelve-month period ended March 31, 2017 was 2.1%.
-During this period, growth in new construction increased 3.5%, while growth in R&R activity increased 1.1%.
+The NAHB has forecasted calendar-year housing starts (excluding manufactured units) to increase from 1.2 million units in 2016 and 2017 to 1.3 million units in 2018 and 1.4 million in 2019, reflecting increasing consumer confidence and a healthier economy, although housing starts in recent months have been lower than forecast.
+Ducker indicated that window shipments in the R&R market are expected to increase as per the following forecast: 2016 - 27.6 million units, 2017 - 28.6 million units, 2018 - 29.3 million units, and 2019 - 29.9 million units.
+These 2% - 4% annual growth projections are consistent with actual growth in R&R window shipments during the prior year.
+Derived from reports published by Ducker, the overall growth in window shipments for the trailing twelve-month period ended June 30, 2017 was 2.4%.
+During this period, growth in new construction increased 4.1%, while growth in R&R activity increased 1.2%.
 Growth in new construction continues to outpace the growth in R&R. D&G Consulting forecasts an increase in private housing in the United Kingdom through 2018, with a decline in public housing during this period, which should benefit HLP's primary customers.
 The Freedonia Group, which publishes cabinet growth data in 3-year intervals, projects residential cabinet demand in the U.S. to grow at 6.9% annually through 2019, while more recent projections from Catalina Research estimate a 7.4% annual growth rate through 2022 for U.S. residential cabinet demand.

-We utilize several commodities in our business for which pricing can fluctuate, including polyvinyl resin (PVC), petroleum products, aluminum and wood.
+We utilize several commodities in our business for which pricing can fluctuate, including polyvinyl resin (PVC), titanium dioxide (TI02), petroleum products, aluminum and wood.
 For the majority of our customers and critical suppliers, we have price adjusters in place which effectively share the base pass-through price changes for our primary commodities with our customers commensurate with the market at large.
 Our long-term exposure to these price fluctuations is somewhat mitigated due to the contractual component of the adjuster program.
 However, these adjusters are not in place with all customers, and there is a level of exposure to such volatility due to the lag associated with the timing of price updates in accordance with our customer agreements.